code-wolf-byte/forklift/README.md

 ```

 The server listens on `http://127.0.0.1:8000/`.
 Adjust values in `.env` to match
-your SAML metadata, Discord application, and cookie preferences.
+your CAS endpoints, Discord application, and cookie preferences.

 ## Required environment variables